On essential-selfadjointness of differential operators on closed manifolds: General facts on ESA operators

-In particular, we see that any elliptic operator $P$ is ESA: if $(P'\pm i )u=0$, $u$ is smooth and the result follows from the symmetry of $P$.
+Recall that a differential operator with smooth coefficients acts on Schwartz distributions and in particular on $L^2$ functions.
+In particular, we see that any symmetric elliptic operator $P$ on a closed manifold is ESA: if $(P\pm i )u=0$, $u$ is smooth and the result follows from the symmetry of $P$.
 This is why we are only interested here to non elliptic operators.

-We will need also to use compact manifolds with boundary: in this case, we will always consider the Dirichlet boundary conditions and take for domain of $P$ the space $C^\infty (\bar {X},\C )\cap \{ u|u_{| \pa X}=0 \}$.